 • premature birth, especially before the 32nd week of pregnancy.

-Reason number 2 - a violation of the development of the brain.
+Reason number 2 is a violation of brain development.
 Any damage to the brain can disrupt the transmission of signals from nerve cells to muscles and other parts of the body, and therefore can cause cerebral palsy in children.

-• changes (mutations) in genes that affect the development of the brain;
+• changes (mutations) in genes affecting brain development;

 • an infectious disease suffered by a woman during pregnancy;